Chapter 3: Evaluating the External Environment

 T Is for “Technological”

-The centers on improvements in products and services that are provided by science.
+The technological segment centers on improvements in products and services that are provided by science.
 Relevant factors include, for example, changes in the rate of new product development, increases in automation, and advancements in service industry delivery (Figure 3.8 “Technological Factors”).
 One key feature of the modern era is the ever-increasing pace of technological innovation.
 In 1965, Intel cofounder Gordon E. Moore offered an idea that has come to be known as Moore’s law.
 Moore’s law suggests that the performance of microcircuit technology roughly doubles every two years.
 This law has been very accurate in the decades since it was offered.

 Examples of key trends representing technological factors.
 Image description available